a-savo/ballotReader/ballotReader/README.md

 `read_clarity_results()` contains five important arguments:
 * `file` should be a link to either the website's home page (if Web01) or a direct link to the desired `.zip` file (if Web02).
 See below for the difference between Web01 and Web02.
-* `destfile` is the directory where the `.zip` file will be downloaded and unzipped.
-If you are also going to import and tidy the `detail.xls` report, do not set `destfile` outside of the current working directory.
+* `directory` is the directory where the report will be unzipped and loaded from.
+* `filename` is the file name for the report, including the file extension (i.e. `.csv`, `.xls`, `.xml`, `.txt`).
+This is set to NULL by default, but it is recommended to use unique names for each report if you plan to download multiple reports, as Clarity Elections websites use the same default report names for each site.
-* `report` should only have a value for Web01 sites.
+* `report` is only used for Web01 sites.
 Pick from "csv", "xls", "xml", or "txt".
 * `tidy_detail` is FALSE by default.
 Set `tidy_detail` to TRUE in order to import and tidy precinct-level election results from the `detail.xls` report.
-Be aware that this part of the function can take a *long* time to run for large reports with many elections.
+Be aware that this part of the function can take a long time to run for large reports with many elections.
-* `page_range` should only have a value if `tidy_detail` is TRUE.
-Set `page_range` to a numeric vector from 3 to n (i.e. `c(3:n)`) to only import and tidy a subset of the `detail.xls` report.
+* `page_range` is only used if `tidy_detail` is TRUE.
+Set `page_range` to a numeric vector from 3 to n (i.e. `3:n`) to only import and tidy a subset of the `detail.xls` report.
 Users may want to run `read_clarity_results()` with `tidy_detail` set to FALSE at first in order to determine how many pages to import.

 <img src = "https://i.imgur.com/BPFuOJS.jpg" alt = "Web01: Gloucester County, left        Web02: Essex County, right" width = "700">